hans/hans.github.com/index.md

 ### Recent personal news

+- The [Open Philanthropy Project][29] has named me an [AI Fellow][28]. be collaborating to support the development of more interpretable, robust systems for language understanding.
 - I joined the [MIT][18] [Department of Brain and Cognitive Sciences][17] in September 2017.
 - [Lucy Li][19] and I presented our work on assessing distributional